 Prohibited Positions and Practices

-While our offices reserve the right to restrict access to services and programs in the best interest of our students and alumni, the following practices, positions and strategies are restricted:
+While our offices reserve the right to restrict access to services and programs in the best interest of our students and alumni, the following practices, positions and strategies are restricted from our campus:

 - Employers and individuals offering employment/entrepreneurial opportunities with compensation packages requiring prospective employees to pay start-up fees, purchase a franchise, products or services upfront.